-I research numerous social history subjects (please see the foot of this page for a few examples), including World War Two Evacuation:
+I research numerous social history subjects (please see the foot of this page for a few examples), including the World War Two Home Front.

-My first book ‘Guernsey Evacuees: The Forgotten Evacuees of the Second World War’ is released on 12 November 2012 by History Press
+My first book ‘Guernsey Evacuees: The Forgotten Evacuees of the Second World War’ was released on 12 November 2012 by History Press

 TO READ PART OF THE BOOK FOR FREE, OR PURCHASE A COPY,click here: